tahoe-lafs/magic-folder/docs/usage.rst

 We can also specify ``--poll-interval`` to control how often the daemon will check for updates (by default this is 60 seconds).

+This device will be the administrator for a magic folder created in this manner (that is, only this device can invite new participants).

 See ``magic-folder create --help`` for specific usage details.